Volvo still undecided on future electric estate

-The Swedish brand is launching a new model every year for the next five years, as it aims to make half of its sales EVs by 2025, and then move away from combustion power entirely by 2030.
-It has already launched new bookends to its range, the flagship EX90 SUV and the baby EX30 – and is expected to introduce an all-electric second-generation XC40 and a battery-powered replacement for the XC60 as it plugs the gaps between them.
-It’s also expected to spin a new electric saloon off the same SPA2 platform as the EX90, targeting customers in the United States and China.
+Volvo is committed to launching a new model every year for the next five years.
+It initially aimed to make half of its sales EVs by 2025, and then move away from combustion power entirely by 2030, although this was recently amended to 90 per cent pure-EV sales by 2030.
+The company has already launched new bookends to its range, the flagship EX90 SUV and the baby EX30, along with the all-electric second-generation EX40 sitting between them.
+A battery-powered replacement for the XC60 called the EX60 is expected to expand the range further in 2026.
+The brand is also expected to spin a new electric saloon off the same SPA2 platform as the EX90, targeting customers in the United States and China.

 When asked directly if Volvo needed to consider an electric version of the type of vehicle that it has been synonymous with over several decades, Rowan said, “Yes, of course we do.
 We need to look at our range.
 We’ve topped and tailed that [with EX90 and EX30] and as you know, the C40 and XC40 have been born out of a car that was, in effect, a hybrid, so it doesn’t take a rocket scientist to work out that at some point we’ll need to electrify that.
 And then we’ve got to fill in the rest.